confluentinc/cp-helm-charts/charts/cp-ksql-server/README.md

 There are
 1. A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) `excited-lynx-cp-ksql-server` which contains 1 KSQL Server instance [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/): `excited-lynx-cp-ksql-server-d4848ff94-x5fmn`.
-1. A [Service](https://kubernetes.io/docs/concepts/services-networking/service/) `excited-lynx-cp-kafka-rest` for clients to connect to REST Proxy.
+1. A [Service](https://kubernetes.io/docs/concepts/services-networking/service/) `excited-lynx-cp-ksql-server` for clients to connect to KSQL Server.
 1. A [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) which contains configuration for Prometheus JMX Exporter.
 1. A [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) which contains SQL queries for the server to run in non-interactive mode.